-Dentofacial Orthopedics is a dental speciality that deals with repairing imbalances of the face and jaw structure and normalising the bone growth of the dental arches (maxilla and mandible) for correct development.
+Dentofacial Orthopedics is a dental specialty that deals with repairing imbalances of the face and jaw structure and normalizing the bone growth of the dental arches (maxilla and mandible) for correct development.

-Dentofacial Orthopedics requires an orthodontist to have received their orthodontic specialization in dental school and to have completed a two to three year orthodontic residency program, because it is such a speciality treatment.
+This requires an orthodontist to have received their orthodontic specialization in dental school and to have completed a two to three-year orthodontic residency program because it is such a specialty treatment.

 Dentofacial Orthopedics prevents the extraction of teeth and surgery to fix orthodontic conditions, especially in younger patients, by rather structuring the bone development of the dental arches.